All Episodes

 So then Tapper said, well, look, this is the final question.

-You saw today a Bloomberg news poll indicating that the American people support by a two to one margin.
+You saw today a Bloomberg news poll indicating that the American people support by a two-to-one margin its right to require spending cuts when negotiating the debt ceiling.

-I understand that Keystone pipeline, other provisions, the Republicans are talking about attaching to the debt ceiling are not related.
+I understand that Keystone pipeline other provisions the Republicans are talking about attaching to the debt ceiling are not related, but why not cut some spending, Mr. Pfeiffer?

 We're not going to do that.

-Well, he said it again.
+Well, I said it again.

 The Republicans, they've got bombs strapped to themselves.